risk-first/website/docs/presentations/HowToWin/index.md

             <div class="slide-notes">
                       <p>So, let’s look at the Stake:   </p>

       <p>Adding a new feature is going to take time - that’s schedule risk.
 It’s going to make your product more complex, that’s Complexity Risk.
-And, it might make your product harder to understand and use - that’s Conceptual Integrity Risk.</p>
+And, it might make your product harder to understand and use - that’s Communication Risk.</p>

       <p>On the other hand, if the features of your product don’t fit the requirements of the client then they may go off and start using a competitor’s product.
 So, that’s hopefully this feature fit risk we’re reducing on the other side.</p>